pellepelster/pages/solidblocks.de/content/_index.md

   {{<feature-row>}}

     {{<feature title="Updates" iconClasses="fa-arrows-rotate solidblocks-orange">}}
       All components like operating systems and software packages are regularly updated.
-Where applicable tools like <a href="https://github.com/renovatebot/renovate">renovate</a>
-      are integrated into the deployment process to ensure everything is always up-to-date.
+Where applicable, tools like <a href="https://github.com/renovatebot/renovate">renovate</a> are integrated into the deployment process to ensure everything is always up-to-date.
     {{</feature>}}

     {{< feature title="Encryption" iconClasses="fa-lock solidblocks-green">}}
-      Data that is stored outside the cloud, like e.g. backups is encrypted by default to protect against accidental exposure of sensitive information.
+      All data stored outside the cloud, such as backups, is encrypted by default to protect against accidental exposure of sensitive information.
     {{</feature>}}

     {{< feature title="Secret Rotation" iconClasses="fa-key solidblocks-yellow">}}
       All secrets and user credentials can be rotated at anytime to mitigate the risk of long-lived credentials that may leak over time.
+This also allows for a quick deprecation of existing secrets and credentials in case of a leak.
     {{</feature>}}

   {{</feature-row>}}